Freddie Mercury and Montreux

 Apart from the fact that the Casino refused to make a gesture, the rent was also increased at the same time.
 This was too much for David Richards, who left the premises and decided to set up his Studio in Attalens, a small village a few kilometres from Montreux.

-After his departure, the premises were transformed into a discotheque inspired by the music of the 70s and 80s.
-The Mountain Club was then created without much success and a few years later, the permanent exhibition "Queen: The Studio Experience" finally gave new life to this mythical place.
+A few years later, the permanent exhibition "Queen: The Studio Experience" finally gave new life to this mythical place.